fibonaccirabbits/visual_python/PITCHME.md

 - Create a plot for each column in the dataset
 - Load a new dataset: titanic
 - Briefly describe the dataset
-- Create a scatter plot for each column in the dataset
+- Create a plot for each column in the dataset

 ---
 ##### Asthetic: make your plot stands out